 - When creating a project, the wizard will prompt you to connect a GA account.

-- If you already have a project: open the Web Analytics reports and click on Connect Google Analytics under one of the widgets.
+- If you already have a project: open the Google Analytics reports, choose the email connected to your GA project and click the Continue button.

 And that’s it!

 Now you can analyze your website traffic and activity without having to feel like you are cutting a path through the jungle with a machete – which sounds awesome in theory, but is actually pretty exhausting.